Warren Hawksley: Political life

 Hawksley was elected as a Conservative member of Shropshire County Council in 1970, serving until 1981.
-He first attempted to enter parliament when he contested the marginal Labour seat of Wolverhampton North East unsuccessfully in the February and October 1974 general elections against its sitting MP Renee Short.
+He first attempted to enter parliament when he contested the marginal Labour seat of Wolverhampton North East unsuccessfully in the February and October 1974 general elections against its sitting MP Renée Short.

 He was successful in gaining the also marginal Labour Wrekin seat in the 1979 general election by a majority of 965 votes from Gerry Fowler.
 He held it with a majority of 1,331 in the 1983 general election but lost it in 1987 to incoming Labour MP Bruce Grocott.

 He was adopted as a parliamentary candidate in 1990 and returned to parliament in the 1992 general election for the safer seat of Halesowen and Stourbridge following the retirement of his predecessor Sir John Stokes.
 During his second time in the Commons he was one of the rebel 'Eurosceptic' Conservative MPs who refused to vote for the Maastricht Treaty.
 At the 1997 general election his constituency was reduced by boundary changes to the Stourbridge half of the area.
 He contested the new seat but lost it to Labour's Debra Shipley by 5,645 votes.

 He served on the parliamentary Select Committees on Employment in 1986–87 and 1994–97, and on Home Affairs in 1996–97, as well as being joint secretary of the Conservative Backbench Committee for New Towns and Urban Affairs in 1984–87.
 (The New Town of Telford was then part of his Wrekin constituency.)